milsaware/Javascript-Solitaire/README.md

 ## Demo
 The game can be demoed on CodePen by [clicking here](https://codepen.io/ozboware/full/QWmbpjM)

+Or it can be played on GitHub by [clicking here](https://ozboware.github.io/Javascript-Solitaire/)

+## Installation

 **No installation**

 Just open the index file in your browser to play.